 Cloud computing (CC) has already become a significant technology trend which accelerates the data management process and maximizes ROI for businesses.
 Contrary to this, there are still few organizations which consciously use cloud computing strategies.

-The following article addresses some of the most trivial thus business-oriented aspects of cloud computing, starting out with the concept, challenges and impact on business performance and future outlook.
+The following article addresses some of the most trivial aspects of cloud computing for businesses, starting out with the concept, challenges and impact on business performance and future outlook.

 Its value lies in the convenience on-demand access, the minimum effort, rapid provisioning, available, configurable, minimized service provider interactions.

 Business Importance of cloud computing & its benefits

 The greatest benefit of cloud computing is its cloud storage whereby any business data can be stored in the cloud and used anytime from anywhere.

 Using cloud computing services ensures that companies will be getting the best technology platform to build their solutions, thus avoid ongoing compatibility and performance issues.

 The role of the company’s IT department is changing due to the growing use of cloud computing services.
 The changing role will impact the long-researched alignment between business and IT.

 Cloud services could positively impact some of the problematic areas of business-IT alignment, therefore the use of cloud services may lead to better alignment.
 IT has an important role to coordinate and integrate between different on-premise and cloud-based solutions.
 By outsourcing basic tasks to cloud providers and reassigning hundreds of other roles, the IT department has a better possibility to focus on higher-level business solutions and to become the strategic partner of the business.

 Modern cloud computing strategies leverage more than public clouds.
 A hybrid cloud architecture combines a public cloud with a business’s private cloud or collocated servers.
 Third-party colocation data centers have built their own infrastructure to help companies connect their private network to public cloud services.